Autism Spectrum Disorder

 This assessment looks at how current difficulties effect everyday functioning and proves the effect on the person’s ability to function.

-4. Weschler Abbreviated Scale of Intelligence (WASI-II)
+4. Weschler Abbreviated Scale of Intelligence (WASI-II or WISC-V, whichever is deemed more appropriate)

 This is a Cognitive Assessment to determine IQ scoring, which checks whether there are any difficulties with the person’s thinking skills.